Fading Recession Odds May Point to a Slow-Growth U.S. Economy

 Fixed Income

-In a slowdown, consideration should be given to:
+In a slowdown/recession, considerations should be given to:

-Managing reinvestment risk.
-We believe shifting exposure from cash equivalents to short-duration assets may help manage reinvestment risk.
-As the Fed cuts rates, yields on cash equivalents will also decline, so reinvesting in cash likely won’t deliver the same results.
-In addition to generally offering higher yields than cash equivalents, short-duration assets also tend to offer price appreciation potential in a declining rate environment.
+Shifting to shorter duration.
+We believe short-duration assets may help manage near-term interest rate volatility.
+Furthermore, along with generally offering higher yields than cash equivalents, short-duration assets also tend to offer price appreciation potential in a declining rate environment.

 Balancing duration exposure.
-Strategies with intermediate-duration exposure may potentially offer diversification and performance advantages as rates broadly decline and equity market volatility rises.
+Core bond strategies with intermediate-duration exposure may offer diversification and potential performance advantages as rates broadly decline and equity market volatility rises.

 Staying high in credit quality.
 In addition to delivering diversification to investor portfolios, a modest allocation to high-quality investment-grade credit may now provide more attractive yields.
 However, we believe credit selection is critical to avoid weaker, economically sensitive issuers.

 Maintaining inflation protection.
-Inflation strategies still appear attractive, given that inflation expectations remain higher than average in the short term.
+We believe inflation strategies still appear attractive, given that inflation expectations remain higher than average, largely due to tariff policy uncertainty.

 Equities and Real Assets

-In a slowdown, consideration should be given to:
+In a slowdown, considerations should be given to:

 Emphasizing quality stocks.
 Quality companies with higher profitability and healthy balance sheets may offer attractive potential.
 Investors tend to favor quality companies in more defensive sectors, such as utilities, health care and consumer staples.
-Additionally, we think dividend-paying stocks look attractive for the stability of income they generally provide.
+Additionally, we think select dividend-paying stocks that tend to provide consistent income streams are attractive.

 Looking to sustainable growth.
-Companies with dependable, secular earnings growth have tended to outperform during economic slowdowns.
-Economically sensitive value sectors, such as financials, industrials and energy, have tended to lag alongside lowered growth expectations.
+Companies with dependable, sustainable earnings growth have tended to outperform competitors with weaker earnings profiles during economic slowdowns.
+Economically sensitive value sectors, such as financials, industrials and energy, have tended to lag alongside lower growth expectations.

 Treading carefully in the commodities market.
 As consumer and industrial demand wanes, commodities typically lose their luster.
 However, we believe gold may continue to shine amid falling interest rates and heightened economic and market uncertainty.